meslater/MSImageMovieEncoder/README.markdown

 Initialising the Encoder
 ------------------------

-Using the class method you can get an auto-released instance however I would recommend alloc init'ing it and releasing it when you recieve the call telling you it's done encoding in your delegate.
+Using the class method you can get an auto-released instance however I would recommend alloc init'ing it and releasing it when you receive the call telling you it's done encoding in your delegate.
 Just a bit neater.

 	-(id)initWithURL:(NSURL*)fURL andFrameSize:(CGSize)fSize andFrameDuration:(CMTime)fDuration;